Division of Biology and Medicine

 Professor, Department of Ecology, Evolution, and Organismal Biology

-Professor David Rand is interested in how natural selection acts on genes and genomes.
-One major focus of his research is how the mitochondrial genome and its interactions with the nuclear genome influence animal performance, evolutionary fitness, and aging.
-A second major interest is how thermal selection influences the genetic composition of populations.
-The goals of this work are to identify the genetic interactions that allow organisms to adapt to environmental heterogeneity.
+We are interested in understanding how natural selection acts on genes and genomes.
+A major focus of the lab is to study the mitochondrial genome and its interactions with the nuclear genome, and how this interaction influences animal performance, evolutionary fitness, and aging.

 • Robert A. Reenan